The President’s election year caravan of unrequested force will also expand to Chicago, Detroit, and Cleveland.

 It is true that cities such as Milwaukee and Chicago are experiencing surges in murders, but they are in no way related to the peaceful protests.
 From the beginning of the current wave of protests, Trump has repeatedly used the language of racist dog-whistles in painting the Black Lives Matter movement as a danger to society.

-Gov. Tony Evers told reporters Thursday that he sent a letter to Trump urging the President not to send troops to Wisconsin.
+Gov. Tony Evers told reporters Thursday that he sent a letter to Trump urging the President not to send agents to Wisconsin.

 “Amping up the federal presence will, I believe, create more turmoil and less successful approaches to making sure that people have a chance to express their First Amendment rights while doing it safely,” Evers said.

-Milwaukee officials also told UpNorthNews on Tuesday that the presence of federal troops would only serve to inflame the situation.
+Milwaukee officials also told UpNorthNews on Tuesday that the presence of federal agents would only serve to inflame the situation.

 “With few exceptions, protests in Milwaukee have been peaceful,” Milwaukee Mayor Tom Barrett said in a statement to UpNorthNews.
 “It is preposterous to suggest Milwaukee needs federal agents to quell unrest or manage peaceful protests.
 Their presence at this time could be counterproductive.”